redstrate/redstrate.com/content/art/2023/knockout-background2.md

 - Juritta
 program: Krita
 ---
-This is my second Knockout background, which is just a slightly touched up drawing I did last year...
+This is my second Knockout background, which is just a slightly touched up drawing I did last year!
+I still like this set.